uva-math/uva-math-code/info/documentation/contribute.md

 Surely one can think of more examples and reasons why multiple people should edit the content on the website.
 Below we discuss several ways one can interact with the website.
-All of them (except the number zero one) require signing up at [GitHub](https://www.github.com) but this is quite simple.
+All of them (except the number zero one) require signing up at [GitHub](https://www.github.com)  - but the process is very simple and you need to only do this once.

 ---